JuliaCon/www.juliacon.org/local/paris2025/jobs.md

 # Jobs

-Our conference sponsors have some exciting job offers to share with conference participants!
+Our conference sponsors have some exciting job offers to share!

 ## Eutelsat